Ganu333/Road-Accident-Analysis/README.md

 # Road-Accident-Analysis

-Creating a road accident analysis Power BI report can be a valuable project to help stakeholders understand and prevent road accidents.
+Created a road accident analysis Power BI report can be a valuable project to help stakeholders understand and prevent road accidents.
 Here i  do analysis and do some operation for data cleaning and modelling.

 ## Method
 * Used time intelligence function and calender date table function.